SCANNER SUITE ACCESS:

 Common sense and courtesy are the rules of thumb.
 Be aware, note unsafe situations before they happen, and leave the scanner they way you would like it to be left for yourself.
 Please be guided by the following:

 Safety - The principle investigator of the study and his/her designated users are responsible to make sure the scan room is a safe environment.
 Never bring metal objects into the scan room.
 Please review screening forms carefully prior to the scanning session.
 If there is any question about exclusion criteria, simply do not scan.
 Make sure all volunteers are free of all metal before entering the scan room.
 Always provide hearing protection to volunteers.
+Never leave a participant alone in any room of the scanner suite.
 Follow guidelines that are taught in safety class.

 Courtesy - Do not remove any cables or equipment from the scanner suite that do not belong to you.
 Return any equipment changes to their original state (i.e., projector screen adjustments).
 Do not leave random loose cables in the scan room, as they can cause artifacts and accidents.